-- Deep learning
+Deep learning

   Certain topics from cell biology, machine learning and spectroscopy will be covered extensively during the summer school.
-However, participants are expected to have a background in mathematics equivalent to a first-year university course and an intermediate-level English sufficient to participate and be successful in learning process.
+Participants are expected to have an intermediate-level English sufficient to participate and be successful in the learning process.
 Solid reasoning, ability to grasp quickly interdisciplinary relations and experience with group work is highly appreciated.

   You have to be a master student or higher to attend the summer school.